+WHERE IS MY PAIN COMING FROM?
+WHY IS IT PERSISTING?

 - Whereas the pain around the knee, on the back side of the knee or the outer side of knee normally increases after walking and it may radiate up and down the leg.
 This pain on the outer side of the back side of the knee also increases on sitting cross-legged or sitting on the floor with the legs crossed as we Indians do.
 This pain then becomes so severe after sitting cross-legged that the pain can be relieved only by making the knees straight and moving the leg in order to reduce the stretch on the nerve.
 This can be called as a moderate degree of affection of the mobility of the nerve.
 Sometimes when you sit cross-legged, what can happen is that a nerve can become more stretched and can give rise to tingling and numbness going down the leg and the numbness may become so very severe that the whole leg becomes totally numb and the patient is unable to stand on that limb.

 PAIN AROUND THE HEEL

 The pain in the heel commonly is observed on the inside of the heel below the heel bone.
 Sometimes it is along the outer border of the heel and sometimes it is at the back side of the heel over the tendo achillis.
 The pain is known to be more the first thing in the morning and a patient may experience very severe difficulty in walking after getting up from bed in the morning.
 This difficulty reduces after walking a few steps and then the patient becomes more comfortable .

 Pain in the heel has erroneously been called as plantar fasciitis without any evidence of anything in the plantar fascia by any means – there is no evidence to support that contention .

-We must remember that many times the pain in the heel, pain in the knee, all the pain around the hip maybe the earliest indications of the stretchability of the nerve, which has reduced and the changes which are occurring around the intervertebral disks L4-L5 and L5-S1.
+We must remember that many times the pain in the heel, pain in the knee, all the pain around the hip maybe the earliest indications of the REDUCED stretchability of the nerve, DUE TO changes around the intervertebral disks L4-L5 and L5-S1.